nesaorg/Equivariant-Encryption-for-AI/CONTEST.md

-# Nesa "Hack EE" Contest
+# Nesa "Hack EE" Competition

-Successfully hack Nesa's EE technology and win **$50,000 in $NES token** and a **job offer at Nesa.**
+Successfully hack Nesa's EE technology and win **$100,000 USDT** and a **job offer at Nesa.**

-Grand Prize: **$50,000 in $NES token** to the person who hacks EE and provides the full prompt of the day, along with code.
+Grand Prize: **$100,000 USDT** to the person who hacks EE and provides the full prompt of the day, along with code.

-Runner-up Prize: **$1,000 in $NES token** every day to the person who decrypts the largest amount of prompt (highest score).
+Runner-up Prize: **$1,000 in either $NES token or USDT** every day to the person who decrypts the largest amount of prompt (highest score).

 Community Prize: **$1,000 in $NES token** every day to the person who guesses the right word in the prompt.
 Must invite to be eligible!

-Welcome to the Nesa's Hack EE Contest.
+Welcome to Nesa's "Hack EE" Competition.
 This event challenges participants to decode encrypted token mappings from a large language model that has been encrypted with Nesa's EE technology to preserve data privacy.
 Test your skill and try to extract the text from private token ids.

 ### Background:
 At Nesa, privacy and security are essential goals.
-As part of our efforts toward decentralized AI, we have developed **Equivariant Encryption**, a novel security method devloped by Nesa in the spirit of Homomorphic Encryption, applying it to thousands of models including Llama 3, Mistral, and BERT.
+As part of our efforts toward universal private AI, we have developed **Equivariant Encryption**, a novel security method devloped by Nesa in the spirit of Homomorphic Encryption, applying it to thousands of models including Llama 3, Mistral, and BERT.
 To test the robustness of Nesa's approach for private AI, we invite you to attempt to recover original text from encrypted token ids.

 In this challenge, we focus on our Llama 3 encryption.
 Our platform will provide prompts and responses as sequences of private token ids over HTTP.
 For a reference on tokenization, see the [Hugging Face documentation](https://huggingface.co/docs/transformers/en/main_classes/tokenizer).